alx-sch/42_get_next_line/README.md

 - **Multiple File Descriptors:** Enable concurrent reading from multiple file descriptors.
 - **Dynamic Memory Allocation**: Efficiently manage memory using dynamic allocation for reading and storing lines.
 - **Persistent State Handling**: Utilize static variables for seamless continuation of line-by-line reading across successive calls to get_next_line().
-- **Tailored Configuration**: Easily adjust buffer size and the maximum number of used file descriptors using flags when compiling.
+- **Tailored Configuration**: Easily adjust buffer size and the maximum number of used file descriptors via compilation flags.
 - **Error Handling and Edge Cases**: Handle binary file reading logically to avoid undefined behavior.

-Efficiently manage memory using dynamic allocation for reading and storing lines.

-Multiple File Descriptors:

-Enable the function to handle reading lines from multiple file descriptors concurrently.
-Dynamic Memory Allocation:

-Efficiently manage memory using dynamic allocation for reading and storing lines.
-Line-by-Line Reading:

-Implement functionality to read lines sequentially, allowing for easy line-by-line processing.
-Static Variable Usage:

-Utilize static variables to maintain state between successive calls of the get_next_line function.
-Error Handling and Edge Cases:

-Implement robust error handling and address edge cases to ensure the function's reliability in various scenarios
--

 ## Static Variables
 - Static variables are used to retain their values between function calls and throughout the entire execution of a program.